BestTimesToVisit.com Logo

 cultural

 Lose yourself in the labyrinthine alleys of the historic Jewish Quarter, seeking out the hidden patios bursting with vibrant flowers and trickling fountains.
-Many are private residences, but some open their doors to visitors, offering a tranquil escape and a glimpse into Cordoba's Moorish past.
-Look for the blue pots and intricate tilework that are characteristic of this charming neighborhood.
+Many residents open their private courtyards during spring, offering a glimpse into Cordoba's soul.
+Look for the intricate tilework and the scent of jasmine that perfumes the air.

 attraction